The Nvidia RTX 3080 Ti has been delayed ‘indefinitely’ according to GamersNexus’ sources.

 Previous reports suggested the next-gen graphics card will launch in February 2021, but that has been cast into doubt now.

 The Nvidia RTX 3080 Ti will cost approximately $999 according to HKEPC.
 This is the exact same price as AMD’s RX 6900 XT, which suggests Nvidia’s challenger will offer a similar performance.

 Such a figure would make sense, sitting between the $699 RTX 3080 and the $1499 RTX 3090.
 There’s no word on UK pricing yet, but we’ll update this article as soon as we hear more.

 There are no official specs for the RTX 3080 Ti just yet, but we’ve rounded up all the rumours and leaks from HKEPC and Video Cardz to formulate the below table.
 Take everything under the RTX 3080 Ti with a pinch of salt for now, since it could well be inaccurate.

 One interesting thing to note here is that the CUDA Core count of the RTX 3080 Ti is identical to the more powerful RTX 3090.
 However, a fall from 24GB G6X memory to 20GB G6X will undoubtedly mean the former won’t be able to match Nvidia’s very best consumer GPU.

-Still, this all suggests the RTX 3080 Ti is more of a weakened version of the RTX 3090 rather than an upgraded RTX 3080, which its name suggests.
-That said, we’re still missing lots of details here, including clocks speeds and the quantity of Tensor cores.
+Still, this all suggests the RTX 3080 Ti is more a weakened version of the RTX 3090 rather than an upgraded RTX 3080, which its name suggests.
+That said, we’re still missing plenty of details here, plus the specs sheet isn’t always a reliable indicator of performance.